 Sequence length

-The length of the test material should be at least 1 seconds long, and preferably longer.
+The length of the training material should be at least 1 second long, and preferably longer.

 Content quality

 The sequences should be captured with cameras that reflect the state of the art in the application domain that the sequences are intended for, e.g. in terms of low-noise properties.
+Synthetic video data are also welcome.

 Content diversity

-The test material should cover a large variety of characteristics and content types including content that is challenging for a typical video codec.
+The test material should cover a large variety of characteristics and content types, including content that is challenging for a typical video codec.
 The following are some possible examples of such characteristics: